Why Unmanned Stores Are Suddenly Everywhere in South Korea

 Leaving home without a wallet would feel risky in many places.
 You might need cash for a small shop.
 A credit card for transportation.
 Identification for everyday situations.
 In South Korea, many people simply take their phone.
 Payment terminals accept contactless transactions almost everywhere — cafés, restaurants, taxis, supermarkets, vending machines.
 Even street vendors often … Read more

-How a Korean Dollar Store Became a Tourist Attraction
+How Korean Daiso Became an Unexpected Tourist Attraction